brettkromkamp/contextualise/docs/index.rst

 ..
-Contextualise documentation master file, created by sphinx-quickstart on Wed Jul 15 17:48:25 2020.
+Contextualise documentation master file, created by on Wed Jul 15 17:48:25 2020.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to Contextualise's documentation!
 =========================================